vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

 https://github.com/vinay0703/fyp/assets/68630619/93eb0110-55fc-402b-8bca-ac128ddbc596

+## Documentation
+For more information about this project, read the [Thesis.pdf](https://drive.google.com/file/d/1miNF6lNpDfTgXdZperAfvq7yAh-gXNFz/view?usp=sharing).

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.